 Carnegie Nexus commissioned four writers to write about their encounters with museum artworks and natural specimens.
 Join us for a live performance of newly crafted prose, sci-fi, and poetry by, among others, Toi Derricotte, award-winning poet and Cave Canem co-founder; and Tom Sweterlitsch, author of the Pittsburgh-based sci-fi novel, "Tomorrow and Tomorrow."

 Witness as the border between stage and screen, word and image, Hitchcock’s The Birds, and the game of golf dissolve before your eyes.
+Winner of the Silver Lion Award for Innovation in Theatre at the 2015 Venice Biennale.
 This is not to be missed!

 4 museum objects and their stories of migration